LuvAminos

 2. 2

 Zhou Q, et al. (2023).
-Diabetology & Metabolic Syndrome — Systematic review of clinical trial designs examining GLP-2 (TRZ) in type 2 diabetes
+Diabetology & Metabolic Syndrome — Systematic review of clinical trial designs examining GLP-2 (TRZ); cited for study-design context

 DOI: 10.1186/s13098-023-01198-4PubMed 37904255